Using the location condition in a Conditional Access policy

 IP address ranges

-To define a named location by IPv4/IPv6 address ranges, you will need to provide:
+To define a named location by IPv4/IPv6 address ranges, you'll need to provide:

 - A Name for the location